uxdxdev/uxdxdev.github.io/content/blog/algorithm-data-structures-problem-fuel-station/index.md

     // have we visited the max number of stations
     // possible in this circular journey?
     if (numStationsVisited >= totalNumberOfStations) {
-      // yes! return the station index that we started at return (index + 1) % totalNumberOfStations;
+      // yes! return the starting station index that
+      // is totalNumberOfStations back from where we currently are return (index + 1) % totalNumberOfStations;
     }